-If the LVD is disabled by option byte, to start up the microcontroller correctly, the user must ensure by means of an external reset circuit that the reset signal is held low until $V{DD}$ is over the minimum level specified for the selected $f{OSC}$ frequency.
+To start up the microcontroller correctly, the user must ensure by means of an external reset circuit that the reset signal is held low until V{DD} is over the minimum level specified for the selected force frequency.

-A proper reset signal for a slow rising $V{DD}$ supply can generally be provided by an external RC network connected to the RESET pin.
+A proper reset signal for a slow rising V{DD} supply can generally be provided by an external RC network connected to the RESET pin.